Gigabite1277/match-or-miss/readme.md

 ## Strategy
 ## Project Goals

-  * To build a card playing game in which the user trys to match cards flashed on screenbefore then disappear.
+  * To build a card playing game in which the user trys to match cards flashed on screenbefore they disappear.
+  * By doing so the user is able to eliminate eney targets and progress to the end of the game.
 ## User Goals

+  * To eliminate all the enemy targets
-  * To try a beat the game by reacing a score of ten.
+  * To try a beat the game by reaching a score of ten.
+  *
 ---

 ## User Stories